Ace1012/simple-static-site-generator/README.md

 Sanitize-HTML is, as its name suggests, a simple HTML sanitizer.

-It was used to ensure no malicious code ends up being parsed.
+It was used to ensure no malicious/poorly formatted code ends up being parsed.
 It was also chosen because of its robust customization options.

 More about sanitize-html can be found [here](https://www.npmjs.com/package/sanitize-html "Sanitize-html documentaion")